-“An annual NATAS Travel Fair which never missed by Singaporean!”
+“An annual NATAS Travel Fair which never missed by Singapore residents.”

-We went to Expo this afternoon, for the NATAS (The National Association of Travel Agents Singapore) Travel Fair exhibition!
-It was last day of NATAS Fair, and we wanted to check out the best deal for our vacation planning (hee hee).
-This was my second time been to NATAS Fair.
-My first visit to the fair which was located at downtown, Suntec City exhibition hall, but NATAS has no longer at Suntec City anymore, since years ago, I think…
+We went to SG Expo this afternoon, for the NATAS (The National Association of Travel Agents Singapore) Travel Fair exhibition.
+It was the last day of NATAS Fair, and we wanted to check out the best deal for our vacation planning.
+This was my second time to NATAS Fair.
+It used to be located at Suntec City, but changed to Expo, perhaps to cater for bigger crowd.

-This spectacular scene was familiar to me, as what we have gone through with similar queuing experience in New York City, to entering Empire State Building!
-I was quite hesitated to stay on.
-Shall I give up, but traveled all the way here… How??
-Eh, wait a minute?!
-The queue moved pretty fast!
-Fortunately, the queuing time was not as bad as what I thought… Visitors were allowed to enter in batches, and then there were two different queues of master card payment (UOB master card was the main hosting here) and cash payment mode.
-The master card’s line was faster and $1 off from original charges of $3 per adult is given to master card holders.
+This spectacular scene was familiar to me, as what we had gone through with similar queuing experience in New York City, for the visit to the Empire State Building.
+I was quite hesitated to stay on now, but luckily, the queue moved pretty fast!
+It wasn’t as bad as what I thought it would be… Visitors were allowed to enter in batches, pretty quick movements.

 Many agencies and exhibitors were here.
-Chan Brothers Agency had the biggest booth, and people were queuing up to make inquiry or check booking details there!
-This place was very huge since 2 hall was occupied.
-My poor little girl had been walking around non-stop for hours, with me (heart pain)!
+Chan Brothers Agency had the biggest booth, and people were queuing up to make enquiries.
+This event was very huge, occupying two large halls, my poor little girl had to walk around with me, non-stop for hours.